 The iced PSL uses similar ingredients to the hot version and has ice added to it.
 Both the hot and iced PSL have comparable calorific content and equal caffeine content for the same shots of coffee.

-You may want to add more espresso shots than the standard double-shot for a higher pick-me-up effect, especially when ordering a Venti size.
+You may want to add more espresso shots than the standard double-shot for a higher pick-me-up effect, especially when ordering a venti size.
+See the other cup sizes available at Starbucks.

-When swapping dairy milk for a vegan variety, I prefer coconut milk for iced coffee drinks but soy and almond milk also pair well with iced coffee.
+When swapping dairy milk for a vegan variety, I prefer oat milk or coconut milk for iced coffee drinks but soy and almond milk also pair well with iced coffee.

 7. Pumpkin Cream Cold Brew